muromeo1/romeo_auth/README.md

 - **Current User Retrieval:** Introduces a current_user method, allowing easy access to the authenticated user within controllers.

 ## Usage
+### Routes
+Upon installation of RomeoAuth, routes for user and session functionalities will be seamlessly mounted in your Rails application within `/api/v1`.
+This automatic route mounting simplifies the integration process, allowing you to access the authentication endpoints effortlessly.
+The generated routes provide a clear and consistent structure for user creation, session handling, and authentication, ensuring a smooth experience as you incorporate authentication features into your project.

 ### Create an user:

 Route